WRITTEN BY: SAINT

 A few machines, known as Auto Droids, moved about the streets, tending to this, that, and the other thing, them mindlessly and unemotionally going about their daily tasks programmed into them by their creators.

 This is Shiko City, the city of steel and neon.
-It is a wondrous jewel of bright lights and opportunity to onlookers.
-But in its core, a cesspool; a hell ringed in metal, pretty lights and false promises for many of its residents save for the rich and powerful.
+It is a wondrous jewel of bright lights and opportunity, at least to onlookers and dreamers.
+But at its core, a cesspool; a hell ringed in metal, pretty lights, and false promises for many of its residents save for the rich and powerful.
 Where high life and low society were the cities calling cards.

 A frantic man scurried about, rushing through the crowded streets with desperation as sweat beaded down his face and his tan, hooded coat trailed in the wind.